felipecode/coiltraine/docs/carla_challenge_coil_baseline.md

 The checkpoints should now be allocated already on the proper folders.

-Make sure you set the PYTHONPATH with the CARLA egg and the Python API
+Make sure you set the PYTHONPATH with the CARLA egg and the Python API:

      export PYTHONPATH=<Path-To-CARLA-93>/PythonAPI/carla-0.9.3-py3.5-linux-x86_64.egg:/<Path-To-CARLA-93>/PythonAPI:$PYTHONPATH